top of page

 Identifying the common Woodpeckers of the Southeastern United States

-In this blog post we look at the common woodpeckers of the Southeastern United States
+In this blog post, Birds of West Cobb shares some information to help you when identifying the common woodpeckers of the Southeastern United States

 Adult Male Red-bellied woodpecker eating a suet nugget from C&S. They make Suet cakes, Suet nuggets and more!